IgorKupaev/kino-search/README.md

 # **Kino Search** - educational project

 This is a pet project that I use to get practice with new technologies.
-I used **Next v13** with app router and few libraries for React that never used before.
+I used **Next v13** with app router and a few libraries for React that never used before.

 There is using public **<a href='https://kinopoiskapiunofficial.tech/'>Kinopoisk API Unofficial</a>**.